WICG/privacy-preserving-ads/Life of an Ad Request.md

 <span style="display:block;text-align:center">![Life of an Ad Request Step 0](images/life_of_an_ad_step0.png)</span>

-# Step 1: Private auction initiation
+# Step 1: Private auction initiation and workflow
 After visiting her favorite sports and clothing sites, the consumer then goes to a publisher's website.
 The publisher makes some of their revenue based on advertising and believes advertisers will bid more if they can use their own data, so they run a private auction using the Ad Selection API.

 ## Combined ad request